 Reports should make clear the 'permitted' or 'non-permitted' status of the resources and reserves, and in addition reserves particularly should only be quoted where the operator has legal control.
-It should be noted that many of the Modifying Factors are more relevant to industrial minerals than to metalliferous minerals.
-Specifically the legal control may be more important, as well as the permitting or consenting status, due to the local nature of the planning process for non - strategic and non - government owned minerals.
+It should be noted that many of the Modifying Factors are more relevant to industrial minerals, cement feed materials and construction raw materials than to metalliferous minerals.
+Specifically the legal control may be more important, as well as the permitting or consenting status, due to the local nature of the planning process for non strategic and non - government owned minerals.

-- 47 Mineral Reserves and Resources of industrial minerals, dimension stone and aggregates serving localised or regional markets should be reported on an appropriately defined geographical basis to reflect the particular economic constraints of the deposits being reported without divulging commercially sensitive information. - In certain cases commercial sensitivity may prevent the publication of quality parameters, but in such cases this should be clearly justified in the report.
+- 50 Mineral Reserves and Resources of industrial minerals, cement feed materials and construction raw materials serving localised or regional markets may be reported on an aggregated basis on an appropriately defined geographical basis to reflect the particular economic constraints of the deposits being reported without divulging commercially sensitive information.
+Issues of materiality, as addressed in Clause 62, may also be relevant. - 51 In certain cases commercial sensitivity may prevent the publication of detailed information associated with Mineral Resources and Reserves, and in such cases this should be clearly justified in the report (either prepared for an individual site or on an aggregated basis).